Norman Conquest 1066

 Tostig, the brother that Harold had betrayed, reached out to Hardrada and offered his support for Hardrada’s invasion.
 Hardrada and Tostig landed more than 10,000 men in the north of England on September 20, 1066.

 Harold tried to get Tostig to abandon Hardrada by offering the return of the earldom that Harold had helped Tostig lose in the first place.
 Tostig refused the offer.
 The battle took place at Stamford Bridge on September 25, 1066.
 Hardrada’s forces held the bridge but eventually Harold’s forces were able to overwhelm Hardrada’s forces once they took the bridge.
-Both Hardrada and Tostig were killed and Harold won the battle, but his army was tired, wounded and a long way from where William of Normandy was about to attack.
+Both Hardrada and Tostig were killed and Harold won the battle, but his army was tired, wounded, and a long way from where William of Normandy was about to attack.

-William had built an invasion fleet quickly but had to wait for favourable winds before he could sail to England.
+William had built an invasion fleet quickly but had to wait for favorable winds before he could sail to England.
 On September 27, 1066, the winds allowed William to sail across the channel.
 William’s fleet landed in England on September 28 and his troops quickly fortified their position and raided the countryside.

 Battle of Hastings